Welcome to the Web Page of the

 southwest corner of the field (intersection of Vernon and Wolverine).

-The Manchester Chicken Broil is organized and run entirely by volunteers from the Manchester community area, traditionally primarily men, some of whom have served for 60 years continuously!
+The Manchester Chicken Broil is organized and run entirely by volunteers from the Manchester community area, traditionally primarily men, some of whom have served for over 60 years continuously!
 The various committees and volunteers consist of such specialties as: Firemen, Chicken on Grids, Chicken to Pits, Charcoal Pits, Chicken Testers, Chicken to Serving Table, Cole Slaw and Take Out.
 Approximately 250 men work on these committees.
-The processes are efficient and carefully timed to ensure a smooth flow of 12,000 dinners in four hours (about one meal every second!).
+The processes are efficient and carefully timed to ensure a smooth flow of 10,000 dinners in four hours (about one meal every second!).

 A special Weather Committee composed of all the local clergymen ensures good weather for the Chicken Broil!